jsejrp/jsejrp.github.io/index.md

 author_profile: true
 ---

 I am a fifth year PhD student at the University of Toronto, working with Sander Kupers.
 I am broadly interested in applying (stable) homotopoy theoy to manifolds.
+More specifically